 Grant Opportunities for Food Assistance & Non-profit Partners

-- DHS Announces $160 Million First Portion of Additional Nonprofit Security Grant Program Funds to Protect Faith-Based and Nonprofit Organizations Against Targeted Attacks: The United States Department of Homeland Security (DHS) announced that it will distribute $160 million in Nonprofit Security Grant Program (NSGP) funds as a first tranche of additional funding that the Biden-Harris Administration secured to protect faith-based institutions and nonprofit organizations against targeted attacks.
+- DHS Announces $160 Million First Portion of Additional Nonprofit Security Grant Program Funds to Protect Faith-Based and Nonprofit Organizations Against Targeted Attacks: The United States Department of Homeland Security (DHS) announced that it will distribute $160 million in Nonprofit Security Grant Program (NSGP) funds to protect faith-based institutions and nonprofit organizations against targeted attacks.
 The announcement accompanies DHS’s release of an amended Notice of Funding Opportunity that will now enable qualifying institutions and organizations to apply for these additional NSGP funds.

-- Ben & Jerry’s Foundation Grassroots Organization National Grants: The Ben & Jerry’s Foundation National Grassroots Organizing Program is dedicated to advancing racial equity, social justice, and environmental justice by providing grants of up to $30,000 per year to small grassroots organizations with budgets under $350,000.
-These grants support community-level efforts to dismantle discriminatory systems and promote inclusivity.
-Applications for 2024 are now open, offering a rolling process for submission throughout the grant year.
+- Ben & Jerry’s Foundation Grassroots Organization National Grants: The Ben & Jerry’s Foundation National Grassroots Organizing Program provides grants of up to $30,000 per year to small grassroots organizations with budgets under $350,000 to support community-level efforts to dismantle discriminatory systems and promote inclusivity.
 Learn more and apply here!
 To see examples from 2022 grantees, click here.
 Deadline: Grants are accepted on a rolling basis.

 - Nonprofit, Interest Free, Micro Bridge Loan Account (NIMBL) — This interest-free, micro bridge loan program and fund supports the operations of nonprofit entities.
 The program is administered by the Maryland Nonprofit Development Center and the Maryland Department of Commerce.
 The program provides short-term financing support to qualifying nonprofit entities between the award date of a government contract and the actual receipt date of those awarded funds.
 Application accepted on a rolling, first-come, first-served basis.